Create custom Linux Commands

 Save and close the file.

-Just repeat this chapter for all of your furhter custom commands.
+Just repeat this chapter for all of your further custom commands.

 Passing Parameters

-It is also possible to pass parameters to our commands (shellscripts).
+echo firstparam echo secondparam It is also possible to pass parameters to our commands (shell scripts).

-A sample code with two passed paramaters would look like that:
+A sample code with two passed parameters would look like this:

 #!/bin/bash